idm-oxford/climate-epidemics/docs/index.rst

 =====================

 climepi is a Python package for combining climate projections with models of climate suitability for vector-borne disease.
-It enables the future impacts of climate change on disease risks to be analyzed, accounting for different sources of uncertainty (uncertainty in emissions scenarios, structural uncertainty across climate models and internal climate variability).
+It enables the possible future impacts of climate change on climate suitability for disease to be assessed, accounting for  different sources of uncertainty (uncertainty in emissions scenarios, structural uncertainty across climate models and internal climate variability).

 .. toctree::
    :maxdepth: 2